The easiest way to implement Cookiebot CMP on your WordPress website is by installing our plugin.

 - Remember to publish your changes if you made any.

-- Enable the GTM toggle
+- Enable the Google Tag Manager toggle.

 See Google's own documentation on How to find the GTM ID? - Add the Data Layer Name (optional).
-If you haven't renamed your GTM data layer, you can probably just use the default "dataLayer".
-See Google's own documentation on How to find the Data Layer Name?

-4. Google Consent Mode
+Google Consent Mode

 About Google Consent Mode